Getting Married in Monaco: Civil Marriage Procedures and Requirements

 Marriage Certificate

-Official marriage certificates are issued immediately after the ceremony.
-Request multiple copies for passport updates, name changes, and international recognition.
-Some countries require apostille certification for recognition.
+The official marriage certificate (acte de mariage) is issued immediately after the ceremony.
+It is advisable to request multiple certified copies at the time of the marriage for use in passport updates, name changes, and international recognition.
+Some countries require the apostille or legalisation of the marriage certificate for it to be valid abroad.

 See also: Birth Registration, Postal Services